Bonnie Bluh

-Bonnie Bluh (March 29, 1926 – October 2, 2008), born Helen Celia Bluh, was a Jewish-American feminist novelist and essayist.
+Bonnie Bluh (March 29, 1926 – October 2, 2008), born Helen Celia Bluh was a Jewish-American feminist novelist and essayist.

 Biography

 Helen Celia Bluh was born March 29, 1926, in New York City, to Morris Bluh and Mary Steinberg.

 Bluh, as friends and family knew her, was brought up in Sunnyside, Queens, a neighborhood that has repeatedly appeared in her novels.

 Bluh made her first appearance as a singer at the age of three on the Hearns Radio Children's Hour.
 As she always liked to recount, she wrote her first play when she was 7 years old and set it in Africa, writing all the dialogue in a made-up language.
 It was staged at P.S.
 150, the first New York progressive school she was attending and starred her fellow students.

 At the age of 14, while working in the Borscht Belt, she changed her name from Helen to Bonnie, because she had decided she needed a better name to fit her new career as a singer.

 She married in 1946, and four years later, she and her husband Max Lowy moved to California, where Bluh immediately became involved with the Pasadena Playhouse acting in various productions, including A Streetcar Named Desire, as well as trying her hand at directing.

 In the 1960s, living in New Jersey, she joined The New Dramatists in New York City and assisted many Broadway directors including Jules Irving at what was then the brand new Repertory Theater of Lincoln Center (1965–1973).

 Before their divorce, in 1969, Max and Bonnie (as she was still known at the time) raised three sons: Craig, Kenn, and Brian.

 In the 1960s, she lived in Philadelphia where she was on the local National Organization for Women speakers bureau and formed one of the earliest Consciousness raising groups.
 Consciousness Raising groups consisted of women, without the interference of men, discussing and analyzing their lives, sharing their problems with each other and, more importantly, understanding these shared problems rose from society's systematic oppression of women.

 In 1971, Bluh left for Europe to write a book.
-The result was Woman to Woman (1974), her non-fiction account of the emergence of the European feminist movement.
-Bluh was the first American feminist to meet with the feminists of Ireland, England, the Netherlands, France, Italy and Spain.
+The result was Woman to Woman (1974), her non-fiction account of the emergence of the second wave of the European feminist movement.
+Bluh was the first second wave American feminist to meet with the feminists of Ireland, England, the Netherlands, France, Italy and Spain.

 When her agent was unable to get the book published because it was considered too personal and too angry, Bluh founded Starogubski Press and published the book herself.
 Woman to Woman is considered a "landmark account of the second wave of feminism", a book that has been used in the classrooms of over 60 colleges.